 Access the demo account

-To access the demo account, click the ACCESS DEMO ACCOUNT link at the end of this section.
-When you click the link:
+To access the demo account, click one of the three links at the end of this section.
+When you click a link:

 - If you already have a Google account, you're prompted to log in to that account.